openapi4j/openapi4j/openapi-schema-validator/README.md

 # Open API Schema Object validator

-Implementation of the [Schema Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schemaObject) specification for OpenAPI 3.0.x.
+Implementation of the [Schema Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schemaObject) specification for Open API 3.
-As a reminder, Schema Object is a subset of [JSON schema draft #00](https://www.ietf.org/archive/id/draft-wright-json-schema-validation-00.txt) with additions.
+As a reminder, Schema Object is a subset of [JSON schema draft #00](https://tools.ietf.org/html/draft-wright-json-schema-validation-00) with additions.

 ## Features